o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 ];
 ```

+### Transaction output

-From this output, there are several important things we can learn about transactions.
+This output includes several important things to learn about transactions.

+The transaction output is an array with two entries:

+  - The account updates that make up this transaction.
+  - 'MyContract.myMethod()'` that corresponds to the method call you performed

+Account updates:

-First of all, this is an array with two entries: the account updates that make up this transaction.
-The first one is always the fee payer, whose public key we passed in as `sender`.
-For the `fee`, which you didn't specify, o1js filled in 0; the `authorization` was filled with a dummy signature.
-In a user-facing zkApp, you typically don't care about setting those values – instead, you create a transaction like this, in the browser, and pass it on to the user's wallet.
-The wallet replaces your fee payer with one that represents the user account, with the user's settings for the fee.
-It would also fill the `authorization` field with a signature created from the user's private key.
-See [connecting your zkApp with a user's wallet](../how-to-write-a-zkapp-ui#connecting-your-zkapp-with-a-users-wallet).
+  - The first update is always the fee payer, whose public key is passed in as `sender`.
+  - For the `fee`, which you didn't specify, the o1js default value of 0 is used
+  - The `authorization` was filled with a dummy signature.

+In a user-facing zkApp, you typically don't care about setting those values.
+Instead, you create a transaction like this in the browser and pass it on to the user's wallet.

+The wallet replaces your fee payer account with one that represents the user account applying the user's settings for the fee.
+The `authorization` field is filled with a signature created from the user's private key.
+See [Connecting your zkApp with a user's wallet](/zkapps/how-to-write-a-zkapp-ui#connecting-your-zkapp-with-a-users-wallet).

-The second account update in our list has a label: `'MyContract.myMethod()'` that tells you that it corresponds to the method call you performed.
-A `@method` call always results in the creation of an account update – namely, an update to the zkApp account itself.
+The second account update has that `'MyContract.myMethod()'` label:

+- The update corresponds to the method call you performed.
+An `@method` call always results in the creation of an account update – an update to the zkApp account itself.

 Other fields in this account update are:

   - `publicKey` – the zkApp address (like other non-human-readable strings, this is truncated by `tx.toPretty()`)
-- `update: { appState: [...] }` – shows how your method wants to update on-chain state, using `this.<state>.set()`.
-The names and pretty types you defined using `@state` are removed in this representation; instead, you see a raw list of 8 field elements, or `null` for state fields that aren't updated.
+  - `update: { appState: [...] }` – shows how the method updates the on-chain state use `this.<state>.set()`.
+The names and pretty types defined using `@state` are removed in this representation that shows a raw list of 8 field elements or `null` for state fields that aren't updated.
-- `preconditions: { account: { state: [...] } }` – similar to the `update`, this has one entry per field of on-chain state.
-These are the preconditions that you created with `this.<state>.assertEquals()`.
-In this example, your transaction are accepted only if the first of the 8 state fields equals 0.
+  - `preconditions: { account: { state: [...] } }` – similar to the `update`, one entry per field of on-chain state for the preconditions created with `this.<state>.assertEquals()`.
+In this example, transaction are accepted only if the first of the 8 state fields equals 0.
 The `null` values mean that there's no condition on the other 7 state fields.
-- `authorizationKind: 'Proof'` – this means that this account update needs to be authorized with a proof.
-This is the default when you call a zkApp method, but not necessarily for other account updates.
+  - `authorizationKind: 'Proof'` – indicates this account update must be authorized with a proof, the default when calling a zkApp method, but not necessarily for other account updates.
-- `authorization: undefined` – the proof that's needed on this update isn't there yet!
+  - `authorization: undefined` – the proof that's needed on this update isn't there yet.
 You learn how to add it in a minute.

 Note that there a many more fields that account updates can have, but `tx.toPretty()` only prints the ones that have actual content.
 Also, the ones above may be missing: For example, if our zkApp doesn't set any state, the `update` field might be missing.
 In that case, strictly speaking it wouldn't always be an "update" in the sense that the account is modified.
 The term "account update" is used for simplicity.